codysandahl/ar-flappy/docs/issues.md

   - You can add up to 5? instructions by adding one at a time (with one second pause)
   - Then you hold up the "Go" instruction or tap "Go" button to make it start
   - Have 3D models that indicate what that tag becomes (ex: "Left Arrow", "Go", etc)
+  - Send messages to Ionic to put programming instructions into a footer element
 - Create a bulk programming mode
   - Use 2 live tags to determine programming area
   - Capture screenshot when those 2 tags are visible and tracking